latrobe-design-system/latrobe-design-system.github.io/_docs/patterns/button.md

 Any of the icons in the [icon set](/foundations/icons/) can be used with a button by including the class `ds-icon-[icon-name]`.
 Where icon-name is the name listed on the [icons page](/foundations/icons/).

-To place the icon on the left also include the class `ds-icon-before`
+To place the icon on the left also include the class `ds-icon--before`

 {% include sample-iframe.html snippet="src/button/snippets/button.html" %}